Mark-MDO47/HalloweenEyes/README.md

 - https://edge-impulse.gitbook.io/docs/run-inference/arduino-library

 ### OpenCV
+CV stands for Computer Vision.
 Seems to have an emphasis on face recognition.
 - They have lots of courses.
 I signed up for free "OpenCV Bootcamp" and "TensorFlow Keras" courses.

 I haven't explored them too much but so far they look very good.